takuy/yourls-replacetext/README.md

 ## How to use

 A short URL keyword prefixed with `regex/`, followed by a regex pattern will allow you to redirect based on regex pattern, but also do replacements within the Long URL based on the pattern match.
 You can use numerical tokens like `[[1]]`, `[[2]]`, etc to insert specific match groups from the regex pattern.
+Prefix the number in the token with ! to force uppercase the replaced text, ie `[[!1]]`.

 A short URL keyword in the format `wordone/wordtwo` will allow you to replace the token `[[wordone]]` in the long URL whatever ``wordtwo`` is in your Navigation URL.